DJI Mini 3 Pro: The Complete Guide

 Before the Mini 3 Pro, obstacle avoidance on sub-250g drones was essentially non-existent.
 DJI changed that with tri-directional sensing – forward, backward, and downward coverage using dual-vision sensors in each direction.
 It's not omnidirectional like the Mini 4 Pro's system, but it covers the most critical angles and makes flying significantly safer.

 The forward and backward sensors work from 0.5-12 metres for measurement, with detection range extending further.
 Downward sensors assist with precision hovering and landing, measuring from 0.5-10 metres.
 APAS 4.0 (Advanced Pilot Assistance System) uses this data to automatically avoid obstacles – the drone will stop, or route around obstructions if you have Bypass mode enabled.
+Note that APAS isn't active in the highest-frame-rate modes (such as 4K/48–60fps and 1080p/120fps).

 Forward and backward sensors provide protection for the most common flying directions